Fuego Leadership Program Application

 Selection Process

-We will notify applicants chosen for interviews on Friday, April 21st.
-Once selected for an interview you must request a job permit from your school office and have it completed and submitted by May 5th, 2023.
-Interviews will take place between mid to late April and we plan to complete our selection process and notify applicants of our decisions by May 11th, 2023.
-In addition to the application criteria outlined above, we are looking for students who have demonstrated a sustained interest in our courses, solid interpersonal skills, and maturity in their ability to abide by health, safety and behavioral expectations.
+We will notify applicants chosen for interviews on April 4, 2024.
+Once selected for an interview you must request a job permit from your school office and have it completed and submitted by your scheduled interview date.
+Interviews will take place between mid to late April and we plan to complete our selection process and notify applicants of our decisions by April 19, 2024.
+In addition to the application criteria outlined above, we are looking for students who have demonstrated a sustained interest in our courses, solid interpersonal skills, and maturity in their ability to abide by health, safety, and behavioral expectations.

 For Further Information: